Kobita Club

 The Kobita Club is a literary group consisting of poetry lovers, specifically Bengali.
 The club was founded in early December 2011 by Surojit Chatterjee, music director and lead vocalist of Bangla Band, Surojit O Bondhura & Bhoomi.
 The Kobita Club was later developed as a website, where poets and poetry lovers all over the world, share creative thoughts and expressions in the form of poetry.
 The club is registered under the West Bengal Society Registration Act 1961.

 History

 In December 2011, as a concept of writing poetry, Surojit Chatterjee asked the members of The Kobita Club to write lines following 'Ar bhallagena tomay chhara....' in the 'Surojit O Bondhura Kobita Club' social networking page.
 With about 460 writings stacking one upon another Surojit Chatterjee decided to make a full-fledged website to archive the poems.

 On 28 September 2012, at YMCA Hall, Kolkata, Kobita Club officially launched its website.
 Bengali author and poet Shri Sunil Gangopadhyay made the inauguration of the website.
 Apart from poems, the website also contains paintings and photographs.

 Publications

-Till date 10 e-magazines and 9 books have been published by the club.